durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 As part of our team, you will join our established RbCs quantum gas microscope experiment.
 This project will extend our current capabilities by implementing a rotationally-magic trap for the molecules that enables highly coherent spins to be encoded into the rotational states of the molecules.
 You will study of a range of tunable spin models in experiments, and have opportunities to collaborate with world-renowned local and international theory partners. <br><br>

-For further details about the RbCs quantum gas microscope experiment <a href="https://www.cornishlabs.uk/microscope">click here</a>, or for further information contact  <a href="https://www.durham.ac.uk/staff/s-l-cornish/">Prof. Simon Cornish</a> or <a href="https://durham-qlm.uk/members/current/gregory/">Dr. Philip Gregory</a>.
+For further details about the RbCs quantum gas microscope experiment <a href="https://www.cornishlabs.uk/microscope">click here</a>, or for further information contact  <a href="https://www.durham.ac.uk/staff/s-l-cornish/">Prof. Simon Cornish</a> or <a href="https://durham-qlm.uk/members/current/gregory/">Dr. Philip Gregory</a>. <br><br>

 <a href="#proj">Back to table</a>
       <td width=300 align=center><img src="{{ site.url }}{{ site.baseurl }}/join/img/RbCsQGM_pretty_picture.png" alt="Single Cs atoms detected in our quantum gas microscope" /></td>